 Most of the buses stop at several drop points in the route, a few of the many popular ones are :

 Pune to Kumta Bus Types

-Various types of buses serve from Pune to Kumta, ensuring safety and comfort for travellers, a few buses services are :
+Various types of buses serving passengers from Pune to Kumta ensuring safety and comfort.
+A few bus services are: